 Data extraction

 Two reviewers independently performed a structured data extraction from the original studies, using a standardized data extraction form.
-Outcomes of interest were determined according to the definition of GERD as GER leading to troublesome symptoms (e.g. GERD related signs and in particular symptoms including crying and distress, heartburn and visible vomiting and regurgitation) and/or complications (e.g. strictures, Barrett's esophagus, and/or esophageal adenocarcinoma and occurrence or resolution of esophagitis).(1) Quality of life of children and/or parents was selected as an additional outcome of interest.
+Outcomes of interest were determined and presented according to the definition of GERD as GER leading to troublesome symptoms (e.g. well-defined typical GERD-related symptoms) and/or endoscopic complications (e.g. strictures, Barrett's esophagus, and/or esophageal adenocarcinoma and occurrence or resolution of esophagitis).(1) Quality of life of children and/or parents was selected as an additional outcome of interest.
 Study characteristics including study setting, design, population, definition of GERD and follow-up results regarding these predetermined outcomes were tabulated and presented descriptively.

 Data analysis